maplight/votersedge-static-pages/en/ca/privacy-policy.ca.md

 This is how VE shares the information we collect through your use of the VE Site.

 **a.**  This information will not be sold to third parties.
-We are a non-profit project.
+We are a nonprofit project.
 **b.**  Any research and analysis done or shared with the intent to better the platform offerings will only be used and shared in an anonymized format.
 **c.**  California law permits residents of California to request certain details about what personal information a company shares with third parties for the third parties' marketing purposes.
 If you have questions about our sharing practices or your rights under California law, please contact our Privacy Officer with the contact details listed at the end of this Privacy Policy.